Main page content

 e) An institution enters into a transaction that compromises or appears to compromise the institution’s research, teaching, service to students, patient care, outreach mission activities, or its institutional reputation.

 Each institution should have a committee that reviews ICOIs with sufficient authority to advise on the identification, disclosure, and management or elimination of all facets of ICOIs.
 In the event that a particular ICOI relates to the Significant Outside Financial Interests of an institution president, the committee should have the authority to report its recommendations directly to U. T. System Administration.
 Committees should also have the authority to refer potential ICOIs directly to U. T. System Administration in any other circumstance as determined by the committee.

 Committees that review ICOIs should be composed of members who reflect the broad training and varied interests that arise in the ICOI context.

 Sec.
 7 ICOI Reporting

-Potential ICOIs should be reported to the ICOI committee as soon as they are identified.
-Institutional policies should allow for the anonymous reporting of potential ICOIs to the ICOI committee.
+Potential ICOIs should be forwarded for committee review as soon as they are identified.
+Institutional policies should allow for the anonymous reporting of potential ICOIs.